 If you have excessive clotting in your veins, you may have:

-Shortness of breath or chest pain from a blood clot that travels to your lungs ( pulmonary embolism Pulmonary Embolism (PE) Pulmonary is a medical word that refers to the lungs.
-An embolism is a clump of material (usually a blood clot) moving through your bloodstream.
-An embolism usually gets stuck when it gets to... read more )
+Shortness of breath or chest pain from a blood clot that travels to your lungs (pulmonary embolism Pulmonary Embolism (PE) A pulmonary embolism is a clump of material (usually a blood clot) that gets stuck while moving through your bloodstream and blocks a blood vessel in your lungs.
+A pulmonary embolism blocks... read more )

 If you have excessive clotting in your arteries, you may have: